Best food stalls at Hong Lim Food Centre

 Said to be the original curry chicken bee hoon mee in Hong Lim Food Centre, Heng Kee Curry Chicken Bee Hoon Mee always has a long queue.
 While its fiery red, robust soup and generous toppings may have played a part in drawing customers, it is their house-made sambal chilli that stole hearts – it adds depth to the dish with its savoury and spicy notes.
-At $5 a bowl, the tender chicken pieces, juicy tau pok, creamy coconut milk and al dente noodles will leave you feeling full and satisfied.
+At $6 a bowl, the tender chicken pieces, juicy tau pok, creamy coconut milk and al dente noodles will leave you feeling full and satisfied.
 There’s also a $9 option if you’re extra peckish!

 Unit number: #01-58

 Heng Kee Curry Chicken Bee Hoon Mee is not a halal-certified eatery

 Ji Ji Wanton Noodle Specialist is a Michelin-approved stall with its roots in 1965.
 Today, it’s helmed by third-generation stall owners, who dish out plate after plate of their famous Ji Ji Signature Char Siew Wanton Noodle.
 For all noodle dishes, you can choose from four sizes: $4.50, $5.50, $6.50, $8.50.
 Their signature wonton mee sees springy egg noodles tossed in a house-made sauce and chilli mix on the side, topped with deep-fried wonton, char siew, and crispy lard.
 They also serve other noodle dishes such as Soy Sauce Chicken Noodles and Chicken Feet Noodles.

 Find out more about Ji Ji Wanton Noodle Specialist!

 Opening hours: Fri-Wed 9:30am to 3pm, 5pm to 7pm

 Ji Ji Wanton Noodle Specialist is not a halal-certified eatery.